Ryan McMahon Player Props: Rockies vs. Mets

-The Colorado Rockies, including Ryan McMahon (.265 slugging percentage in past 10 games, including no homers), take on starting pitcher Max Scherzer and the New York Mets at Coors Field, Friday at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.381 on-base percentage in past 10 games, 74 points above season-long percentage), take on starting pitcher Justin Verlander and the New York Mets at Coors Field, Saturday at 9:10 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a double and an RBI) against the Marlins.
+In his last game, he hit a home run while going 1-for-3 against the Mets.

 Ryan McMahon Game Info & Props vs. the Mets